chutsu/ditto/README.md

 You want to use ditto because
 - Docs are in markdown
-- No build process needed
+- No build process needed (markdown files are rendered on the browser)
 - Deployable via GitHub Pages